People's Sunday

-The People's Sunday celebrations are held on Quadragesima Sunday, the first Sunday of Lent at Żabbar, Malta, popularly known as Ħadd in-Nies, are living recollections of the centuries-old devotion to Our Lady of Graces (Il-Madonna tal-Grazzja).
-The Maltese name of Ħadd in-Nies, People's Sunday, is an indication of the large number of visitors who used to go to Żabbar to render thanks and pray at the feet of Our Lady.
+People's Sunday (Maltese: Ħadd in-Nies) is a celebration held on Quadragesima Sunday (the first Sunday of Lent) at Żabbar, Malta.
+It centres on living recollections of centuries-old devotions to Our Lady of Graces (Il-Madonna tal-Grazzja).
+The day’s name refers to the large number of pilgrims from diverse backgrounds who would visit Żabbar to render thanks and pray at the feet of the Blessed Virgin Mary.

-For many centuries, people from all walks of life, locals and foreigners, participated.
-On 6 March 1927, Archbishop Dom Mauro Caruana OSB participated in the renewed religious celebration of People's Sunday; today Archbishop Charles Scicluna visits the Żabbar Sanctuary of Our Lady of Graces, to meet the clergy, and above all participate in the pilgrimage of People's Sunday accompanied with the statue of Our Lady of Grace by Mariano Girada (c.1797).
+On 6 March 1927, Archbishop of Malta Dom Mauro Caruana, OSB participated in the renewed religious celebration of People's Sunday; today, Archbishop Charles Scicluna visits the Żabbar Shrine of Our Lady of Graces, to meet the clergy and participate in the pilgrimage with the statue of Our Lady of Graces by Mariano Girada (c.
+1797).

-Evidence of the earliest devotion to Our Lady of Graces came to light in 1954 with the discovery of a late 15th-century fresco in the early Melitan-style chapel of St Domenica in Żabbar.
-The earliest surviving 16th century reports by Bishops give us an insight into the devotion to Our Lady.

-The fragmentary report of 1570 by Mgr Antonio Bartolo, Vicar General sede vacante, just five years after the Great Siege of Malta in 1565, gives us a further indication of the popularity of this devotion.
-The four-page inventory of the furnishings of Our Lady of Graces Chapel shows us a number of richly woven sacred vestments, silver necklaces, precious ornaments together with humble altar cloths.
-This clearly indicates that both rich and poor flocked to this sacred spot.
+The oldest evidence of the Maltese devotion to Our Lady of Graces came to light in 1954 with the discovery of a late 15th-century fresco in the early Melitan-style Chapel of Saint Domenica in Żabbar.
+The earliest surviving 16th-century reports by bishops give us an insight into the devotion to Our Lady, while a fragmentary report from 1570 by Msgr Antonio Bartolo, Vicar General sede vacante, just five years after the Great Siege of Malta in 1565, further attests to the popularity of this devotion.
+The four-page inventory of furnishings for the Virgin’s chapel lists richly woven liturgical vestments, silver necklaces, precious ornaments, together with humble altar cloths.
+This clearly indicates that both rich and poor flocked to the sacred site and donated such objects.

-This is, again, fully supported by the report of Apostolic Delegate Pietro Dusina of 1575.
-His description of churches and chapels in Malta and Gozo incidentally shows that the Żabbar Our Lady of Graces chapel was the only one under this title on the Islands.
+This is fully supported by the report of Apostolic Delegate Pietro Dusina from 1575, where his description of churches and chapels in Malta and Gozo incidentally shows the Żabbar chapel was the only one dedicated to Our Lady of Graces.
 This was a factor that surely helped to attract more people.
-A hundred years had to pass before another chapel was dedicated to Our Lady of Graces, which was built at Ħal Missilment in Naxxar, Malta.
+A hundred years later before another chapel was dedicated to Our Lady of Graces at Ħal Missilment in Naxxar, Malta.

-Msgr Dusina was very impressed by the great attachment of people to the Żabbar chapel.
-He wrote that many pilgrims from various towns and villages went there to implore favours or render thanks for benefits received, leaving behind offerings of all sorts, which eventually covered all the walls of this chapel.
-Most of these pilgrims went every Wednesday all the year around.
-Two or three Masses were said on these days to meet the visitor demand.
-This was not so common elsewhere in those times, where only one Mass was celebrated annually on the patron saint's feast day.
-To cater for these pilgrims, Msgr Dusina appointed Fr Antonio De Nicolaci as rector of this chapel "to foster and strengthen this holy devotion among the people."
+Msgr Dusina was very impressed by the great attachment people had to the Żabbar chapel, writing of the many pilgrims from various towns and villages visit to implore favours or give thanks for benefits received, leaving behind ex-votos of all sorts which eventually covered the chapel walls.
+Most of these pilgrims went every Wednesday, with two to three Masses said on these days to meet the pilgrim demand.
+This was uncommon elsewhere in the period, aa only one Mass was celebrated annually on the patron saint's feast day.
+To cater to these pilgrims, Msgr Dusina appointed Fr Antonio De Nicolaci as rector of the Żabbar chapel "to foster and strengthen this holy devotion among the people."